 Atrium III Supervision Procedures

 Personnel: Only screened personnel and volunteers may work in Atrium III and must work in pairs.
-At least one person must be trained in Safeguarding God’s Children.
+At least one person must be trained in Safe Church Training.
 No one under the age of 15 may work in Atrium III without adult supervision.
 Unscreened friends or family members on occasion may visit the classroom, but do not count toward the required number of volunteers and may not exercise authority.
 Volunteers in Atrium III must be unrelated to one another.
-All volunteers who are in Atrium III more than three times per year must be trained in Safeguarding God’s Children.
+All volunteers who are in Atrium III more than three times per year must be trained in Safe Church Training.

 Coaching and Feedback: The Christian Formation Committee ministers the Christian Formation Program at St. Anne’s Episcopal Church.
 Members of the Christian Formation Committee will conduct coaching visits to Atrium III.
-The purpose of the visits will be to observe that the procedures for Safeguarding God’s Children are followed and answer questions to insure consistently-safe behavior and interactions with children.
+The purpose of the visits will be to observe that the procedures for Safe Church Training are followed and answer questions to insure consistently-safe behavior and interactions with children.

 Ratio in Atrium III: There must be two adult volunteers in Atrium III at all times.
 If two or more children are present, but only one adult volunteer, that volunteer may hold class only if class is moved to a location within sight of another adult (e.g., with another class or in Rose Hall during coffee hour).
 A ratio of two unrelated screened and trained adult volunteers to one child is also appropriate for holding class.
 Under no circumstances may one adult hold a class if only one child is present.